 Market risk is the risk that changes in market prices, such as foreign exchange rates, interest rates and equity prices will affect the Group's income or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.
 The Group can enter into derivatives in order to manage market risks in consultation with the Board and other advisors.
 As explained above, the only derivative financial instruments the Group is currently involved in are a cap and a swap transaction (Note 15) to manage potential interest rate fluctuations on the ACS2 loan facility.
+As at 19 February 2020, this derivative financial instrument was cancelled due to the sale of buildings.
 Group risk is also minimised due to limited holdings of foreign currency and equities.